tanya-jp/lab-website/projects/context-use/index.md

 Speech signals are often acoustically ambiguous between multiple interpretations.
 This is exacerbated by the presence of background noise, and hearing disorders.
 A common strategy that listeners use in such situations is to use the linguistic context to fill in gaps in comprehension.
-The goal of this project is developing and testing explicit models of context use, how context use changes with age, and how it interacts with hearing loss.
+The goal of this project is developing and testing explicit models of context use in continuous speech, how context use changes with age, and how it interacts with hearing loss.
 To test these models we will collect EEG and fMRI data, together with a range of cognitive and hearing related measures.

 We are looking for a **full-time lab manager** to